Query EDG knowledge graph using today’s most popular query language for APIs

-GraphQL for RDF/SHACL provides powerful access to RDF data by seamlessly combining W3C standards for schema definition, data validation, inferencing and query, with a popular JSON-centric query language for APIs.
+GraphQL support in TopBraid provides powerful access to RDF knowledge graphs by seamlessly combining W3C standards for schema definition, data validation, inferencing and query, with a popular JSON-centric query language for APIs.
 This makes RDF data easily available to the JSON and browser ecosystems.

 TopBraid uses RDF to store and organize data.
 This means it offers great flexibility and solid standards to represent almost any data structure.
 You can combine tables and objects from multiple sources into an enterprise knowledge graph.

-W3C Standards (RDF Schema, SHACL and OWL) or GraphQL’s own schema language are used to define types and fields with rich semantic rules and constraints.
-This approach uses GraphQL directives to significantly improve the value of GraphQL schemas for JSON-based data processing.
-You can define multiple views for the same data, supporting whatever data shape your application prefers.
+W3C Standards (RDF Schema, SHACL and OWL) or, as a starting point, GraphQL’s own schema language are used to define data models – types and fields with rich semantic rules and constraints.
+GraphQL directives are used to add richer query capabilities, thereby, significantly improving the value of GraphQL schemas for JSON-based data processing.

 Users can define multiple views for the same data, supporting whatever data shape their application prefers.

 Query schemas for use with GraphQL are automatically generated from the data models.
 This includes powerful features to select, filter, aggregate, dynamically compute and page results.
 For even more power, full support for SPARQL expressions is available from GraphQL queries.
 Data updates are automatically validated using SHACL shapes.